Linear structure on a finite Hecke category in type A: Construction of the -action.

 Let $\mathcal{C}$ be a $\KK$-linear, symmetric monoidal idempotent-complete category.
 Then, for any object $X \in \mathcal{C}$ and positive integer $k$, we have the $S_k$-action on the object $X^k$, and, for any partition $\lambda$, Schur functors $S^{\lambda}X$ are defined as images of the corresponding projectors.
 The following Lemma will allow to extend this assignment to a functor $\RepG^+ \to \mathcal{C}$.

 \begin{lemma} Let $X \in Ob(\mathcal{C})$ be such that $\wedge^{n+1}X = 0$.
 Then \begin{enumerate}[label=\alph*),ref=(\alph*)] \item there is a monoidal functor

 sending the standard $n$-dimensional representation of $\bfG$ to $X$. \item Assume that the category $\mathcal{C}$ acts on a $\KK$-linear idempotent-complete category $\mathcal{M}$ so that $\wedge^{n}X$ acts as an invertible functor.
-Then the action of $\RepG^+$ on $\mathcal{M}$ given by \ref{item:9} extends to the $\RepG$-action. \end{enumerate} \end{lemma} \begin{proof} We will use the framework of \cite{deligneCategorieRepresentationsGroupe2007}[Section 10].
-Let ${\Rep^+(\bfGL(t=n), \KK)}$ stand for the full Caroubian subcategory of the Deligne category $\Rep(\bfGL(t = n), \KK)$ on objects $(U, \varnothing)$ in the notations of loc. cit.
-Here notation $(t=n)$ means that we specialize the indeterminate $t$ in the definition of $\Rep(\bfGL(t), \KK)$ to $n$.
+Then the action of $\RepG^+$ on $\mathcal{M}$ given by \ref{item:9} extends to the $\RepG$-action. \end{enumerate} \end{lemma} \begin{proof} We will use the framework of \cite[Section 10]{deligneCategorieRepresentationsGroupe2007}.
+Let ${\Rep^+(\bfGL(t=n), \KK)}$ stand for the full idempotent-complete subcategory of the Deligne category $\Rep(\bfGL(t = n), \KK)$ with objects $(U, \varnothing)$ in the notations of ibid.\@ Here notation $t=n$ means that we specialize the indeterminate $t$ in the definition of $\Rep(\bfGL(t), \KK)$ to $n$.
 The category ${\Rep^+(\bfGL(t=n), \KK)}$ is just the idempotent completion of a category with objects $[m] \in \mathbb{N}$ and morphisms given by 1-dimensional unoriented flat bordisms.
 There is a functor ${\Rep^+(\bfGL(t=n), \KK)} \to \mathcal{C}$, sending the generating object $[1]$ to $X$.
-The fact that $\wedge^{n+1}X = 0$ implies, by the second fundamental theorem of invariant theory of the general linear group (see, for example, \cite{procesiLieGroupsApproach2007}[Theorem 6.1], that this functor factors through $\RepG^+$.
+The fact that $\wedge^{n+1}X = 0$ implies, by the second fundamental theorem of invariant theory of the general linear group (see, for example, \cite[Theorem 6.1]{procesiLieGroupsApproach2007}, that this functor factors through $\RepG^+$.
 This proves \ref{item:9}.